Franklinphilite: Physical properties

 Franklinphilite is dark brown to black and possesses a vitreous to slightly resinous luster.
-It is brittle with a hardness of about 4 (Mohs) and cleaves imperfectly along the {001} plane.
+It is brittle, with a hardness of about 4 (Mohs), and cleaves imperfectly along the {001} plane.
 The density varies due to impurities, but ranges from 2.6 to 2.8 g/cm^{3} compared to the calculated value of 2.66 g/cm^{3}.
 It is translucent to nearly opaque, translucent in thin section and has a light brown streak.
 Pleochroism is distinctive with X = pale yellow and Y,Z = deep brown.
 Dispersion was not detected and no evident fluorescence under ultra-violet radiation was observed.

 History

 In 1938, C. Osborne Hutton described a manganoan member of stilpnomelane and incorrectly assumed it to be parsettensite.
-It was later described in 1984 by Pete J. Dunn, Donald R. Peacor and William B. Simmons as a Mn dominant stilpnomelane similar to parsettensite.
-Naming franklinphilite was deferred then due to findings of only 34 mol % of the theoretical manganese end-member, making it manganese dominant by plurality.
+It was later described in 1984 by Pete J. Dunn, Donald R. Peacor and William B. Simmons as a Mn dominant stilpnomelane, similar to parsettensite.
+Naming franklinphilite was like then deferred, due to findings of only 34 mol % of the theoretical manganese end-member, making it manganese dominant by plurality.
 In 1992, franklinphilite was revisited by Dunn, Peacor and Shu-Chu Su and given an International Mineral Association recognized name.
 Although all franklinphilite specimens originated exclusively from the Buckwheat dump, large amounts of manganese silicates in the area suggest a high probability of other assemblages.
-Franklinphilite was named for the type locality (Franklin) and the Greek word φιλόϛ (philos) meaning friend.
+Franklinphilite was named for the type locality (Franklin) and the Greek word φιλόϛ.
 The name alludes to the unique elements of its chemical composition that contribute to the uniqueness of Franklin and Sterling Hill and the geologists, mineralogists and collectors, friends of Franklin, who helped contribute towards the understanding of the region.